Is the Trail Ambassador Program right for you? It is if you enjoy:

 We ask that our Trail Ambassadors participate on an “at comfort basis”, meaning volunteers only engage in activities that they are comfortable carrying out.
 To some degree Trail Ambassadors may need to interact with trail users as Trail Ambassadors will be wearing their Ambassador Vests.

 What are my basic responsibilities as a trail ambassador?

-- • Patrol on foot or bike on assigned trails and report suspicious or unusual situations via our report form or the Clean SJ app.
+- Patrol on foot, bike, or other trail-friendly mode on assigned trails and report suspicious or unusual situations via our report form or the San Jose 311 app.
 Emergencies should be reported to Law Enforcement.

 Will you schedule my patrols or do I continue my normal hikes/rides?

 You can continue your normal hikes.
 Every so often we may ask you to help us patrol a specific area in the park.

 How often must I patrol to stay active–how many hours?